islomar/poc-golang/CodelyTV/README.md

     - files like `xxxx_test.go` under same folder (though it could be all together under a `tests` folder)
     - Instead of asserting, we fail if something did not go as expected.
 Use `testify` for asserting
 * Dependency management: vendoring or Go module, very inmature...
+* If with a short statement: bad readability
+* Naked returns: bad readability
+* constants with camel case
+* switch/case not indented: bad readability

 ## Links